skye-cyber/fconverter/README.md

 ## License

 This project is an open source software.
+Under GPL-3.0 license

 Feel free to modify and customize this template according to your specific project requirements and add any additional sections or information that you think would be helpful for users.